 Having the right office setup will both make you more productive and appear more professional.
 Little things like, for example, a good headset for avoiding echo during online calls, go a long way.
 As remote workers, we need a quiet place to host conference calls, meetings, programming sessions, etc., uninterrupted.
 Just working on your couch is probably not a good long-term remote work solution.

-Chelsea’s advice: ‘When I’m working remotely and don’t have to go into an office, it can be tempting to just wear your pyjamas all day!
+Chelsea’s advice: ‘When I’m working remotely and don’t have to go into an office, it can be tempting to just wear your pajamas all day!
 However, I found I’m more productive when I dress up, even if I’m not going anywhere.
 Then when I’m finished with my tasks, I reward myself by going for a walk around the town I’m in – since I’m already dressed!

 Make Time To Get Inspired